 Blocking period: Enter the number of seconds to block a brute-force attack.

 Blocking conditions: Enter the number of authentication failures allowed per second before the block starts.
 You can set the number of failures allowed both on page level and device level.

 Firewall

-Activate: Turn on the firewall.
+Firewall: Turn on to activate the firewall.